executablebooks/team-compass/docs/about/team.md

 (team)=
 # Team members

-This project has had contribution from many different people and organizations.
+This project has had contributions from many different people and organizations.
 Below we list each, including their present or past roles.

 ## Steering Council